aryabarzan/multisig-wallet/README.md

 ## Documentation

-The contratc is in the `./src/` folder.
+The contratc is in the `./src/lib.rs`.
 This contratc has three owners that all those should aggree on each transfer.

 In order to transfer some CCD, first one of owners should submit his/her transfer request to this contract.
 Then two other owners should support (confirm) that request.
 If all three owners, one of owners can execute the request
 The main functions is listed bellow: